sania-k/ITCS6190_assignment1/README.md

 ## Assignment Description
-A two-container stack on transit time and cost in Charlotte, New York City, and San Francisco using Docker.
+A two-container stack on transit time and cost in multiple cities using Docker.
 One container will run a PostgreSQL database containing dummy entries on the transit time and cost in the three cities.
 The other container will host a Python application that will will connect to the database, query some number of rows, compute the statistics below, and then print and save the results.
 - Total number of trips
 - Average fare by city
-- Top N (default 5) trips by city, minutes, and fare
+- Top N (default 10) trips by city, minutes, and fare

 ## Setup and Execution
 ### Dependencies